Seabees in World War II: The Pacific theater

 When the USS Indianapolis (CA-35) delivered the atomic bomb to Tinian 6th Brigade Seabees unloaded the components, stored and posted guard.

 When technicians assembled the weapon Seabees assisted as needed.
-On 6 August it was loaded into Enola Gay, a B-29 bpmber, for the bombing of Hiroshima.
+On 6 August it was loaded into Enola Gay, a B-29 bomber, for the bombing of Hiroshima.
 When the war ended 258,872 officers and enlisted had served in the Seabees.
 Their authorized allotment of 321,056 was never reached.
 The war saw over 300 Seabees killed in action while over 500 died on the job site.
 U.S. Fleet Admiral Halsey: "The Seabees helped crush the Japs in every South Pacific campaign".

 Lions, Cubs, Oaks, Acorns advance base units

 Advance base construction operations were given a code name as a numbered metaphor for the size/type of base the Seabees were to construct and assigned to it the "unit" charged with development and administration of that base.
 These were Lion, Cub, Oak and Acorn with a Lion being a large Fleet Base numbered 1–6.
 Cubs were Secondary Fleet Bases 1/4 the size of a Lion (numbered 1–12 and most often for PT boats) Oak and Acorn were the names given airfields, new or captured enemy fields (primary and secondary in size).
 Cubs were quickly adopted as the primary type airfield with few Oaks.
 Of the three base types Lions, Cubs and Acorns, Acorns received priority due to their tactical importance and the speed at which the Seabees could make one operational.
 The Navy believed the Seabees could produce an operational runway overnight.
-In the Office of Naval Operations manual for Logistics of Advance Bases it reads " Highly mobile Acorns ...can be established by surprise tactics between sunset and sunrise on enemy territory ...(are) strategically important ... offensive instruments possessing tactical surprise to a highly portentous degree."
+In the Office of Naval Operations manual for Logistics of Advance Bases it reads " Highly mobile Acorns ... can be established by surprise tactics between sunset and sunrise on enemy territory ... (are) strategically important ... offensive instruments possessing tactical surprise to a highly portentous degree."

 Camp Bedilion was home to the Acorn Assembly and Training Detachment responsible for training and organizing Acorn units.
 It shared a common fenceline with Camp Rousseau at Port Hueneme.
 A Lion, Cub, or Acorn was composed of three components: Base Operation units, Fleet/Aviation repair-maintenance units and Construction Battalion personnel.
 CBs constructed, repaired or upgraded 111 major airfields with the number of acorn fields not published.
 When the code was first created the Navy thought it would require two CBs to construct a Lion.
 By 1944 entire Construction Regiments were being used to build Lions.

 Lions, Cubs, Oaks, Acorns USN Administration in WWII: ACORN: acronym for Aviation, Construction, Ordnance, Repair.
 A CBMU was attached to every ACORN.
 A single island could have multiple Acorns on it.
 It was common practice to separate airfields for bombers and fighters.
 In December 1944 the Navy took over an unused Army Air Corps base at Thermal, CA. making it Naval Air Field Thermal.
 The Navy made it the pre-embarkation and training center for Acorns, CASUs, and CBMUs.